Flevy Management Insights Q&A

 This Q&A article was reviewed by David Tang.
 David is the CEO and Founder of Flevy.
 Prior to Flevy, David worked as a management consultant for 8 years, where he served clients in North America, EMEA, and APAC.
 He graduated from Cornell with a BS in Electrical Engineering and MEng in Management.

-Source: "What are the limitations of Porter's Five Forces Analysis in predicting disruptive innovations within an industry?," Flevy Management Insights, David Tang, 2025
+Source: "What Are the Limitations of Porter's Five Forces Model in Predicting Disruptive Innovation?
+[Explained]," Flevy Management Insights, David Tang, 2026

 Leverage the Experience of Experts.